-The existing stability results involve the the Gromov-Hausdorff distance which is a metric on the space of compact metric spaces.
-We will wish to generalize this distance function to the space of quasi-metric spaces in order to use it in stability theorems later.
-Before introducing quasi-metric spaces we will first define (weighted) directed graphs as these provide a wide array of examples.
+The original stability result in topological data analysis for Rips filtrations was for filtrations of simplicial complexes built from metric spaces and the bound between persistence modules in terms of the Gromov-Hausdorff distance.
+This was generalised in \cite{CSO} to consider symmetric functions and the bound between the functions was the correspondence distance.
+However, there are many applications where asymmetry naturally arises of which important examples are quasi-metric spaces, such as those constructed as the path metric of some directed graph (with or without weights on the directed edges).

-\begin{definition} A \emph{directed graph} is a ordered pair $D=(V,A)$ where $V$ is a set whose elements are called \emph{vertices}, and $A$ is a set of ordered pairs of vertices called \emph{arrows} or directed edges.
+\begin{definition} A \emph{directed graph} is a ordered pair $D=(V,A)$ where $V$ is a set whose elements are called \emph{vertices}, and $A$ is a set of ordered pairs of vertices called \emph{directed edges} or arrows.
 A \emph{weighted directed graph} is a directed graph where each arrow is given a non-negative weight. \end{definition}

-Note that a graph can be thought of as a directed graph such that whenever an arrow $v\to w$ is in $A$ then we also its opposite direction $w\to v$ must also be in $A$.
+Note that a graph can be thought of as a directed graph such that whenever a directed edge $v\to w$ is in $A$ then we also its opposite direction $w\to v$ must also be in $A$.